-The drainage area for the Stonehaven Drive Access Configuration, which is the primary configuration for the Project, comprises a combination of approximately 690 acres of on-site and off-site tributary area to the two proposed discharge points to the existing unnamed canyons located along the westerly property line within the unincorporated area of Orange County.
+The drainage area for the project comprises a combination of approximately 690 acres of on-site and off-site tributary area to the two proposed discharge points to the existing unnamed canyons located along the westerly property line within the unincorporated area of Orange County.
 The Project proposes to construct two flow-by basins and two detention basins.
 The detention basins are sized to detain an approximate total volume of 5.5 acre-feet in the 100-year storm event, thereby reducing the discharge flows to pre-development conditions.
 The flow-by and detention basins are designed to accept approximately 0.56 acre-feet, 1.15 acre-feet, 2.55 acre-feet, and 2.04 acre-feet of debris volume.
-The estimated potential debris volume in Blue Mud Canyon at the western terminus of the Project boundary based on existing tributary drainage area is 11.02 acre-feet.
-The Project's total existing and proposed 100-year storm flows at the discharge points are

-1,852 cfs and 2,109 cfs, respectively.
+The estimated potential debris volume in Blue Mud Canyon at the western terminus of the Project boundary based on existing tributary drainage area is 11.02 acrefeet.
+The Project's total existing and proposed 100-year storm flows at the discharge points are 1,852 cfs and 2,109 cfs, respectively.
 The proposed storm drain system is composed of a network of 24-inch to 78-inch pipes.
 A pre-fabricated bridge is proposed across Blue Mud Canyon along the main entry road and will be designed to accommodate the existing 100-year storm flow of 1140 cfs.
-The locations of the proposed drainage facilities for the Stonehaven Drive Access Configuration are shown in Exhibit 35 (page 125).
-The WQMP basins for Stonehaven Drive Access Configuration are identified on Exhibit 36 (page 127).
+The locations of the proposed drainage facilities are shown in Exhibit 19 (page 91).
+The WQMP basins are identified on Exhibit 20 (page 93).